 p.
 892, col. 1, entry for ‘Watchers of Minas Morgul’, l.
 2: For ‘602, 608’ read ‘602’.

 p.
 893, col. 2: Add cross-reference: ‘World War see First World War; Second World War’.

-For both this page and our earlier list, we are indebted to Magnus Åberg, Chris Anderson, Helen Armstrong, Rodrigo Bergamaschi de Azevedo, David Bratman, Marjorie Burns, Pieter Collier, David ‘Hisilome’, Merlin DeTardo, Kevin P. Edgecomb, Timothy Fisher, Troels Forchhammer, John Garth, David Giraudeau, Jay Hershberger, David Kiltz, Yuval Kfir, Krzysztof Kêdzierski, Joe Kraemer, Christopher Kreuzer, ‘Lalaith’, Oliver Loo, Brian P. Maxwell, Erik Mueller-Harder, Johan Olin, Zoran Pajic, Jaakko Pirinen, Alan Reynolds, Helios De Rosario Martínez, Laura Schmidt, Manuel Schnell, ‘sevilodorf2’, Michael Spencer, Fredrik Ström, ‘Thaliorne’, Petri S. Tikka, Angela Wagner (‘Nielíqui Erurén’), Tony Wearing, Julian Wilson, and Danny Zumbrun for calling some of these points to our attention.
+For all of our lists of addenda and corrigenda to the three editions of our Reader’s Companion, we are indebted to Magnus Åberg, Chris Anderson, Helen Armstrong, Rodrigo Bergamaschi de Azevedo, David Bratman, Marjorie Burns, Pieter Collier, David ‘Hisilome’, Merlin DeTardo, Kevin P. Edgecomb, Jason Fisher, Timothy Fisher, Troels Forchhammer, John Garth, David Giraudeau, Jay Hershberger, Krzysztof Kêdzierski, Yuval Kfir, David Kiltz, Joe Kraemer, Christopher Kreuzer, ‘Lalaith’, Oliver Loo, Brian P. Maxwell, Erik Mueller-Harder, Johan Olin, Zoran Pajic, Jaakko Pirinen, Alan Reynolds, Helios De Rosario Martínez, Laura Schmidt, Manuel Schnell, ‘sevilodorf2’, Trudy Shaw, Michael Spencer, Fredrik Ström, ‘Thaliorne’, Eric J. Thompson, Petri S. Tikka, Angela Wagner (‘Nielíqui Erurén’), Tony Wearing, Richard West, Julian Wilson, and Danny Zumbrun for calling some of these points to our attention.